Are You Eligible for Help with Your Health Insurance Costs?

 Penalties for Not Getting Health Insurance

-The law now requires almost all U.S. citizens and legal residents to get and keep a minimum level of health coverage.* Failing to obtain insurance may result in a tax penalty on your annual income tax return.
+As of today, ACA still requires most Americans to purchase health coverage or pay a penalty.* Failing to obtain insurance may result in a tax penalty on your annual income tax return.

 *A few groups/individuals are exempt: certain religious groups, American Indians and people who are incarcerated or in financial hardship.